 - The base of the pyramid is composed of foods that are rich in starch with a high glycemic load.
 In addition to this, no distinction is made between carbohydrates with a low or high glycemic load.

 - No distinction is made between healthy fats and unhealthy fats.
 Also, meat and fish are put together.

 - Dairy products are put to the forefront and some critics have linked this to intense lobbying on the part of the dairy industry.

-In 2006 (two years after the publication of this book), an update (visible on Mypyramid.gov) resolved some of these problems (in particular by distinguishing between good and bad fats), but there are still a number of limitations.
+In 2006 (two years after the publication of the Fantastic Voyage), an update (visible on Mypyramid.gov) resolved some of these problems (in particular by distinguishing between good and bad fats), but there are still a number of limitations.

 The authors suggest the following food pyramid: